 Many affiliate marketers use Twitter as a promotional channel.
 Some affiliates take it a step further to create topical, branded, or anonymous profiles.
 Suppose a publisher wants to promote web hosting services.
 She could set up @webhostingdeals and add affiliate links to her bio and URL.
 Also, she might promote a handful of web hosting companies that offer excellent deals and savings, for example, SiteGround and Bluehost.

 Many business owners and affiliates use Twitter to grow their marketing and sales funnels.
 A sales funnel seeks to convert a prospect into a buyer through a series of stages.
 For instance, the first step might be to offer a free online course in exchange for an email address.
 When the user completes the course, he’ll receive another email about an advanced course that costs $19.

 A landing page is a standalone web page that’s typically used to capture contact information, including a person’s name, email address, phone number, company name, and so on.
 Many marketers use landing pages to get people into their funnels.
-There are many free and paid landing page software providers, for example, GetResponse and Leadpages.
-I use a landing page from MailierLite.
-When a person enters and confirms his email, he’ll receive a sequence of emails over weeks.
+For instance, I use a free landing page from MailierLite.
+When people enter and confirm their email addresses, they’ll receive a sequence of emails over weeks.
 My emails cover who I am and the tools I use.
 My goal is to generate affiliate commissions.

 As you build your email/subscribe list, you can monetize it using different methods and strategies.